Elam-Fine-Arts-205/website-summer-2025/content/about.md

 type: about
 ---

-Creative Computing is a fully online elective course taught at Elam School of Fine Art, Waipapa Taumata Rau | University of Auckland.
+Creative Computing is an online elective course taught at Elam School of Fine Art, Waipapa Taumata Rau | University of Auckland.
 The course is open to students Univeristy-wide.
 No prior experience in coding is needed.

 This virtual exhibition celebrates the work of those who attended in Summer School 2025.